 \end{cor}

-In a nodal sextic with 65 nodes, the number of half even sets of cardinality 31 is 1690.
-Amongst them, 1300 admit the decomposition as the sum of three half even sets of cardinality 15.
-Each of those 1300 half even sets yields a pair $(X,L)$ as in corollary~\ref{cor: 31=15+15+15}.
-We observe here that every half even set of cardinality 31 is either the sum of three half even sets of cardinality 15, or the sum of a half even set of cardinality 15 with an even set of cardinality 24.
+In a nodal sextic with 65 nodes, the number of half-even sets of cardinality 31 is 1690.
+Amongst them, 1300 admit the decomposition as the sum of three half-even sets of cardinality 15.
+Each of those 1300 half-even sets yields a pair $(X,L)$ as in corollary~\ref{cor: 31=15+15+15}.
+We observe here that every half-even set of cardinality 31 is either the sum of three half-even sets of cardinality 15, or the sum of a half-even set of cardinality 15 with an even set of cardinality 24.